qbcore-redm-framework/menuv/README.md

 # Disclaimer

 This is just a quick and dirty way to make MenuV work on RedM.
 This is by no means a professional alternative.
 Take an example from [qbr-adminmenu](https://github.com/qbcore-redm-framework/qbr-adminmenu) how to work with this or the menuv_example.

+Edit: 2022-02-18
+To use images for the header, create a menu as you normally would.
+Change the "texture" (default / example / native / qbcore) to the wanted one, or add a new image into "assets/img/"

 ## To-Do

 - Make sound notifications work again
 - ...

 # MenuV | Standalone Menu for FiveM | NUI Menu

 [![N|CoreV](https://i.imgur.com/iq1llQG.jpg)](https://github.com/ThymonA/menuv)

 [![Issues](https://img.shields.io/github/issues/ThymonA/menuv.svg?style=for-the-badge)](https://github.com/ThymonA/menuv/issues)